 - Kidney disease—Use with caution.
 The effects may be increased because of the slower removal of the medicine from the body.

 Proper use of cefiderocol

 A nurse or other trained health professional will give you cefiderocol in a hospital.
 Cefiderocol is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 3 hours.
+The medicine must be injected slowly, so your IV tube will need to stay in place for at least 3 hours.